 The Food and Drug Administration (FDA) has approved uses for HCG as a fertility treatment for both men and women.

-HCG dosage for Infertility Treatment
+HCG Injections for Female Infertility Treatment

 The specific HCG dosages and treatment methods must be decided by a qualified doctor based on factors such as the person’s age, medical history, hormone levels, and responses to previous treatments.